 - Underwear: Do I need to explain?
 Pack enough to cover your days in Iceland!

 - Day shoes: Pack some proper and comfy day shoes.
-Preferable ones that can become a bit dirty and that allow you to walk a few kilometers on them.
+Preferable ones that can become a bit dirty and that allow you to walk a few kilometers in them.
 You might even want to opt for waterproof shoes, to keep the snow on the outside of your boots!
 Iceland is a destination for discovering nature and the best way to do so is on foot.

-- Winter hat & gloves & scarf: As long as you keep your head, hand and feet warm, you should be fine!
+- Winter hat & gloves & scarf: As long as you keep your head, hands and feet warm, you should be fine!
 So, a good winter hat, gloves, and scarf are a must on your winter Iceland packing list.

 - Winter jacket: Going to Iceland in winter without a winter jacket isn’t really smart.
 You really need it to stay warm and to enjoy Iceland to the fullest!

 - Snow boots: Packing a pair of waterproof (and snow proof) winter boots are recommended.
 But if you already packed a proper pair of day shoes, you might be fine with them!
 If you like to get a pair of snow boots, my brand recommendation would be sorel.
-They guarantee to keep your feet warm and they are also very comfortable.
+They are guaranteed to keep your feet warm and they are also very comfortable.
 But there are also a lot of cheaper options available on amazon.com.

 - Hand warmers: Ideal when you have cold hands.
 Put a hand warmer in your glove (or in your shoe) and warm up your hands and feet easily.